UBC-iGEM/internal-wiki-2023-24/src/index.md

 Additionally, iGEM also requires a notebook (from wetlab, but drylab should also have individual notebooks).
 Anyone should be able to freely access these notebooks to inquire about what subteams are up to.

 We are also using [software practices](#why-are-we-using-software-practices) when adding content to our internal wiki.
 This includes all members making a personal branch to pull updates and push their own, making PRs to merge their content into the main branch, using issues, and more.
-If you are confused by this, wait until our Git, GitHub and Documentation workshop; if you're still confused send a message to Lucy on Slack.
+If you are confused by this, wait until our Git, GitHub and Documentation workshop; if you're still confused send a message in the documentation channel.

 ### Knowledge Transfer
 **Encourage creativity**; the more knowledge sharing we have, the better all our different subteams can collaborate.
 The more integrated each subteam is the better we will perform at iGEM.